Getting Started with Encord

 - Click the + New annotation project button to create a new Project.

-- Give the Project a meaningful title and description.
+- Give the Project a meaningful title and description, for example “Benchmark Labels”.

 -